-In the last 10 years, an increasing amount of US gas production is coming from shale gas wells.
-Shale has a lot of porosity (much more than sandstone, may be 30% or so), but extremely low permeability due to the tiny grain size, which reduces the paths that the hyrdocarbons can follow.
+However, in the last 15 years, an increasing amount of US gas and oil production is coming from wells completed in shale formations.
+Shale actually has a lot of porosity (often much more than sandstone, may be 30% or so), but extremely low permeability due to the tiny grain size, which reduces the paths that the hyrdocarbons can follow.
 That means shale has historically been a poor producer of hydrocarbons.
-While gas has been produced from shales for well over a hundred years (gas needs less permeability to move through rock than oil), but quantities were small.
+Gas has been produced through drilling from shales for well over a hundred years (gas needs less permeability to move through rock than oil), but quantities were small.
 Very few shale formations produced oil.
 Two things have changed the situation, allowing for increased shale oil and gas development.
-These concepts have allowed petroleum companies to artificially induce more permeability into shale petroleum-bearing rocks:
+These two newer discoveries have allowed petroleum companies to artificially induce more permeability into petroleum-bearing rocks composed mainly of shale:

 - Horizontal Drilling – The widespread use of horizontal drilling technology, in which the drill bit is made to turn from the vertical to the horizontal (a 90-degree turn), where it can continue to drill horizontally through the formation.
 The horizontal track can be over a mile!
 This exposes much more rock section than can be produced.

 - Advances In Hydraulic Fracturing (“fracking”) – “Fracking” is not a new technology — it has been around well over 70 years (despite what you might hear on the news).
 However, advances in fracking techniques in horizontally-drilled holes, particularly in shale formations, has led to a tremendous increase in shale oil and gas production.
 These new techniques allow the oil and gas operator to render low-permeability shale reservoirs more permeable, by artificially introducing small fractures into the formation.
 Hydrocarbons will readily flow through these artificially-induced fractures, vastly increasing the production from shale wells.